 When you eventually bring on CS Ops, would you rather that they’re spending their time fixing old problems, or putting in best practices from the ground floor and building your vision?

-It’s common to find CS Ops needs once you have about 5 CSMs since you start to see inefficiency and negative impact on customers from everyone doing things their own way.
-10 CSMs is a common threshold to expand CS Ops beyond that first hire, often to bring on a subject matter expert in something like data analysis or systems administration.
+It’s common to need CS Ops once you have about 5 CSMs, since you start to see inefficiency and negative impact on customers from each CSM doing things differently.
+10 CSMs is a common threshold to expand CS Ops beyond that first hire, often to bring on a person with a specialized focus, like data analysis or systems administration.
 This will allow your CS Ops leader to be less of a tactician and more of a thought leader, not just following the lead of the VP of CS, but pointing out areas for improvement.
-The maturity curve of CS Ops takes years to travel, but you’ll get substantial value at every step along the way.